AntJanus/WebDevelopment.META/Book/1-Introduction/4-knowledge-required.md

 Javascript became crucial to web development only in the recent years and thus many developers still struggle with the concept of javascript programming.
 It's difficult to grasp at first, it's unlike server-side programming and it works in real-time, there's no "refresh" so to speak.

 However, it is the bread and butter of a front-end developer and it is THE language to facilitate some kind of interaction for the user, right there on the page.
-Whether it's a popup, a chat window and conversation, or what drives a webGl game.
+Whether it's a popup, a chat window and conversation, or what drives web gaming.

 ### Project Management

-The art of PM is a sacred one, in that few understand it, and even fewer exercise it.
-It's most apparent when working as a freelance where project management often involves prodding a client for information and materials necessary to complete the project and subsequently adjusting deadlines.
+The art of PM is a sacred one, in that few understand, and even fewer exercise it.
+It's most apparent when working as a freelancer where project management often involves prodding a client for information and materials necessary to complete the project and subsequently adjusting deadlines.

 And while you may work somewhere where a project manager does the initial sifting of assignments, you will always be in control of the few projects you have.
 What takes priority?
 How long will it take?
 How long will that hiccup push the deadline?
 These are all important questions.
 PM encompasses everything from time estimation to communication with others and synchronizing efforts.

 ### Learning

 As I've said, Learning is both a plague and a gift.
 If you stop learning, you'll quickly become obsolete.
 Many jQuery developers are realizing that now.
 For the un-enlightened, jQuery is one of the most popular Javascript libraries on the internet.
 Chances are, you've used several websites with jQuery on it just today, and probably in the past two hours.
-The problem is that the web is evolving and the methodology that is so inheret to working with jQuery is no long acceptable.
+The problem is that the web is evolving and the methodology that is so inheret to working with jQuery is no longer acceptable for full-sized apps.

 If you don't learn the new advanced methodologies, you'll fall off.
 The positive is that there is always room for improvement, and new niches to escape into.
 Brand new frameworks tend to spring up in hundreds but only a few survive and those that do may have wide adoption but a small number of developers that are knowledgeable.
-Thus it's easy for people to become master from novices.
+Thus it's easy for people to become master from being a novice.

 Just remember that half your job may depend on you learning a new framework that will ultimately save you from hundreds of hours of pain with an old framework.